PANTHEONtech/vpp-tcp-test/README.md

 Performance testing of VPP TCP host stack.
-VPP claims to provide a major improvement over stardard Linux bridge for inter-container communication, by passing messages through shared memory.
+VPP claims to provide a major improvement over stardard Linux bridge for inter-container communication, by passing packets through [shared memory](https://docs.fd.io/vpp/17.10/libmemif_doc.html).

 Using LD_PRELOAD the VCL library is preloaded for use with [iperf3](https://github.com/esnet/iperf), a bandwidth measurement tool.